terra-money/docs/docs/develop/dapp/smart-contracts/set-up-local-environment.md

 In order to work with Terra Smart Contracts, you should have access to a Terra network that includes the WASM integration.

-In this tutorial, we will be using [LocalTerra](https://github.com/terra-money/localterra), a package that enables you to easily spin up a local, WASM-enabled private testnet.
+In this tutorial, you will be using [LocalTerra](https://github.com/terra-money/localterra), a package that enables you to easily spin up a local, WASM-enabled private testnet.
 This reduces the friction of development by giving you complete control of a private Terra blockchain with the possibility to easily reset the world state.

 To use **LocalTerra**, you should first make sure Docker is installed on your computer by following the [Docker get-started tutorial](https://www.docker.com/get-started).
 You will also need to set up and configure [Docker Compose](https://docs.docker.com/compose/install/) on your machine.